 BEAMA's Anti-Counterfeiting Work in Progress

-- Working with the investigation company; EYE P, manufacturers in China and distributors in many Middle Eastern and African countries have been targeted, as well as containers in transit.
+- Working with the investigation companies EYE P, and Cerberus Security and Investigations manufacturers in China and distributors in many Middle Eastern and African countries have been targeted, as well as containers in transit.

 - To date 17 brands are represented, and over 22.4 million products have been seized. · The Working Group have built up what is probably the best database of counterfeiters in the world for the electrical installation industry, which is passed to authorities worldwide for them to follow up in the local markets. · By publicising the Working Groups' activities through the counterfeit kills website, trade magazine articles, presentations, participation in conferences and the production of guides and posters it is hoped to raise the profile of this rapidly growing, potentially damaging threat to consumer safety and members' export business. ·